Is it Safe to Drink from Aluminum Bottles?

 Everything you need to know about Aluminum bottles

-We’ve received some curious social media comments from concerned people who seem to be wary of aluminum.
-We get it; we’ve all had these questions and concerns at some point.
-And you know what, we should be questioning everything.
-So we decided to expose some truths and do what we do best - research and educate on the facts.
-While we conducted scientific research before choosing the most sustainable, safest bottle, we’ve circled back around to investigate the research that surrounds the aluminum madness myth.
+We continue to perform extensive research, digging through studies on aluminum, and now we’ve circled back to investigate the research surrounding the aluminum madness myth.
 We wanted to understand why so many people are scared of aluminum when there are actual dangerous materials that are killing ocean and terrestrial wildlife by the hundreds every day - single-use plastics.
-Uncovering these truths is essential because it helps everyone make better decisions, based on facts and logic which in turn keeps us and our planet healthier, not at the whim of gimmicks that permit us to keep the same dirty plastic habits.
+Uncovering these truths is essential because it helps everyone make better decisions based on facts and logic, which in turn keeps us and our planet healthier, not at the whim of gimmicks that permit us to keep the same dirty plastic habits.

 After objectively studying the data and analyzing many studies, it’s conclusive there are no findings to back any serious accusations against aluminum.
 What did come to light and what is vital for us all to know is that: aluminum materials are not harmful to eat with, drink from, or cook with, and it does not cause Alzheimer’s disease (AD).
 Any claims that say differently originate from a place of ill-informed hysteria dating back to the early 1900s.
 These claims were based on inconclusive evidence, hysteria, greed from opportunistic businesses which profited from marketing a new ‘aluminum-free’ label to worried consumers.